-Millais left the Pre-Raphaelite Brotherhood, of which he was a founding member, to join the English Aesthetic movement.
-Honoured by the Royal Academy, he was in demand as a portraitist.
+John Everett Millais left the Pre-Raphaelite Brotherhood, of which he was a founding member, to join the English Aesthetic Movement.
+Honoured by the Royal Academy of Arts, he was in demand as a portraitist.
 During hunting and fishing trips in Scotland, however, he painted a few landscapes.
 With astounding subtlety, this canvas gives a detailed view of a body of water around Rumbling Bridge, near Dunkeld, Perthshire.
-This highly personal work harks back to the Pre-Raphaelite style of his youth in the meticulousness of execution, the study of nature, the perspective and the attention to detail.
-This nature scene filled with water and rocks reflects the precepts of his old friend, the critic John Ruskin, who was the movement’s theorist.
-Beyond the apparently objective illustration of a late autumn mild spell and tranquil days foretelling peace, Millais fills this Nature setting with the distant celestial light, evoking fin-de-siècle Symbolist visions.
+This highly personal work harks back to the Pre-Raphaelite style of his youth in the meticulousness of execution.
+Beyond the apparently objective illustration of a late autumn mild spell and tranquil days foretelling peace, Millais fills this nature setting with the distant celestial light, evoking fin-de-siècle Symbolist visions.